valkiriaaquatica/my_random_things/proxmox/lxc/lxc_templates/template_creation/README.md

 ## Inventory

 The inventory should include Proxmox nodes (because is where commands are executed).
-It is important to use hosts: all because that way the role template_preparation can accesses the variables that are make in the set_fact. (for the Ansible fanatics, yes I can use hostvars but is easier this way hehe with small inventories)
+It is important to use hosts: pve node name + lxc because that way the set fact of the lxc host will have the variables

 ```ini
 [proxmox_nodes]